 Initially, the adhesive attached to your braces tends to cure rapidly.
-After leaving our office on completing your treatment, you can eat almost anything.
-However, we advice you to avoid hard-foods included in our list until you become accustomed to eating with your new braces.
+After leaving our office and completing your treatment, you can eat almost anything.
+However, we advise you to avoid hard-foods included in our list until you become accustomed to eating with your new braces.
 Initially, it is advised to follow the diet consisting of soft food only for a few days.

-After few initial hours of wearing braces first time, you may feel some discomfort as some teeth, especially front teeth, are more sensitive to pressure.
+After a few initial hours of wearing braces the first time, you may feel some discomfort as some teeth, especially front teeth, are more sensitive to pressure.
 Gradually, you will stop feeling discomfort.
-The discomfort with new braces is usually expected to be experienced more in initial eight hours & in most cases it is dissipated within a week.
+The discomfort with new braces is usually expected to be experienced more in an initial eight hours & in most cases, it is dissipated within a week.
 However, exactly when discomfort will vanish depends upon the individual and the time may vary from person to person.
 Nonprescription pain remedies are recommended for discomfort.
-For maximum effectiveness, we advice you to take remedies in advance before the pain appears.
+For maximum effectiveness, we advise you to take remedies in advance before the pain appears.

-We advice you follow some steps in advance before leaving our office.
+We advise you to follow some steps in advance before leaving our office.
 These steps will minimize your discomfort related to irritation from the braces and ensure an optimal response during treatment.
 Please make sure that these steps are part of your every visit.

 Today you or your child were given a lower expansion appliance that is called a Schwarz expander, named after the developer of this appliance.
-The purpose of this appliance is to upright the lower posterior teeth, usually making space for the alignment of the front teeth.
+The purpose of this dental appliance is too upright the lower posterior teeth, usually making space for the alignment of the front teeth.

-Though the lower expander is removable, it is advised to have it worn most of the times except the time of meal and brushing.
-However, if the patient is comfortable with expander during eating, it is advised to do so.
-After meal, when the appliance is brought out of the mouth to clean it, make sure that it is not left wrapped in napkin particularly when eating at restaurant, as the expander can be lost this way.
+Though the lower expander is removable, it is advised to have it worn most of the time except the time of meal and brushing.
+However, if the patient is comfortable with the expander during eating, it is advised to do so.
+After a meal, when the appliance is brought out of the mouth to clean it, make sure that it is not left wrapped in a napkin particularly when eating at the restaurant, as the expander can be lost this way.
 Whenever not worn, the lower expander should be placed in its given case so that no damage to it happens.

 This is only of concern if your child is unable to wear the Schwarz appliance as directed.
 If the broken clasp is sharp and uncomfortable, making it difficult to wear, please call Harmony Dental Arts to schedule a quick fix appointment as soon as possible.